ajtock/NGS_intro_Cambridge_SysBio/README.md

 Each alignment line has a minimum of 11 tab-separated fields, with a variable number of optional fields.
 From left to right, the 11 mandatory fields are:

-1. Name of the read that aligned
+1. Name of read that aligned.

 2. Sum of all applicable [bitwise flags](https://biowize.wordpress.com/2012/11/16/decoding-sam-flags/).
 There are 11 possible flags with decimal encodings:

   | Flag | Description |
   |--:|:--|
   | 1    | The read is one of a pair